007rahulraman/sibil/README.md

 1. Open project directory
 2. Open terminal
-3. npm - npm run install
+3. run - npm run install
 4. run - npm run build
 5. run - npm run ssr
 6. Once step 4 is completed you should be a message which says "App is launched"